florisvanvugt/omega_cpp_py/readme.md

 # Omega C++ / Python code

-This code is based heavily on code developed by Mathilde Chaplain as part of her internship at the Motor Control Lab.
-The code is built on the Omega robot drivers which you can download from the manufacturer (`dhd-3.2.2.1466-linux-x86_64.tar.gz` which you can [download here](http://www.forcedimension.com/download/sdk).
+This code is developed in collaboration with Mathilde Chaplain and Simon Subias as part of their internships at the Motor Control Lab.
 This is a simple interface for the Omega Robot.
 It is implemented in Python 2 but the part which controls the robot is still in C++.

 ## Requirements

 Python 2 with the following modules:

 * `subprocess` which is used to launch the C++ part of the code.
 * `numpy` for numeric computation.
 * `mmap` for creating the shared memory and accessing it.